ReubsWRW/reubenwang.github.io/README.md

 (photo of me, circa 2020.
 Photo credits: [Aditya Manikashetti](https://www.splitsecond.sg/).)

 I was born and raised in the tropical island of [Singapore](https://www.visitsingapore.com/en/).
-Having had a keen curiosity of the world around me led to a deep appreciation of music, art and the natural sciences.
-The last of which eventually spurred me to pursue a formal education in STEM, where I studied engineering (at [SUTD](https://www.sutd.edu.sg/)) and physics (at [MIT](http://www.mit.edu/)) as an undergraduate.
-Over the course of my educational life, physics has grown to be a true passion of mine.
-Physics presents an opportunity for us to resolve some of the greatest mysteries of our universe, and takes us down the infinite rabbit hole to understanding our reality.
-This brings me to where I am now, pursing a PhD in theoretical physics at [CU, Boulder](https://www.colorado.edu/).
-For a more detailed breakdown of why a PhD, [here's](./whyPhD.md) a little write up for those interested.
+My formal academic pursuits have been in STEM, where I studied engineering (at [SUTD](https://www.sutd.edu.sg/)) and physics (at [MIT](http://www.mit.edu/)) as an undergraduate.
+I am now doing my doctorate in theoretical physics at [CU, Boulder](https://www.colorado.edu/).
+[Here's](./whyPhD.md) a little write up of why a PhD for those interested.

 # Physics Research